Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/wave.rst

 Vertex Group
    For meshes only.
 A vertex group name, used to control the parts of the mesh affected by the wave effect, and to what extent (using vertex weights).
-Note a newly created vertex group has empty weights Texture
+Note a newly created vertex group has empty weights.
+Texture
    Use this texture to control the object's displacement level.
    Animated textures can give very interesting results here.